 Not by far.
 But not everything shines like a heap of treasure either.
 Cold wastes being flat by definition (kind of…), Sovran somewhat seriously lacks variation, all songs kind of flowing into one muddy-brown flow of icy sadness.
 And the overall style is somewhat reminiscent of their older records.

 It is only towards the end in Rivers Between Us that the band injects a bit of difference.
 But then almost going cheesy on us (more to that later).
 Now, the same boring streak is true in other records of the genre.
 For instance, the 2015 piece The Plague Within from Paradise Lost serves as a good example.

 Now – on the other hand – the first three tracks on Sovran are just stellar!

-Then the record will lose some steam, gaining it back as of Dishearten, The Mariage of Attaris finally providing a fitting end to stuff.
-For this one they pulled out their Doomish stops, beautiful beastly conversation et al. Well done.
+Then the record loses some steam – and gains it back as of Dishearten.
+With The Mariage of Attaris finally providing a fitting end to stuff.
+For this one, they pulled out their Doomish stops, a beautiful beastly conversation et al. Well done.

 Draconian present us with a mostly hauntingly beautiful web of tracks, taking you in and not letting you go until you listened to all at least three times.
-A contender for the Best Doom Album of 2015 and a must have for all Doom fans out there.
-Go and get it!
+A contender for the Best Doom Album of 2015 and a must-have for all Doom fans out there.